+The German shorthaired pointer (or GSP) is a medium-to-large sporting breed native to Germany with a slim build, floppy ears, and signature liver brown colors on its short coat.
 Athletic, smart, and friendly—sounds like a recipe for popularity, doesn’t it?
-For the German shorthaired pointer, this versatile combination has landed it in the top 10 most popular AKC dog breeds.
-A GSP, as the breed is sometimes referred to, is a top family dog and a hunter’s ultimate companion.
+For the German shorthaired pointer, this versatile combination has landed it in the AKC's top 10 most popular dog breeds.
+A GSP is both a top family dog and a hunter’s ultimate companion.

-A medium-sized dog that is sturdy yet agile, this pointer excels in the field but is an alert, friendly dog breed for active individuals or families.
+Sturdy yet agile, this pointer excels in the field but is also an alert, friendly dog breed for active individuals and families.
 Keep in mind that the GSP has plenty of energy to burn, but if you can keep up with this energizer canine, you’ll have an intelligent, lively companion for life.

 Height: 23 to 25 inches (males); 21 to 23 inches (females)